 The problem was whenever the transformer was charged Relay SEF protection operated.
-When DR files were investigated, there was a huge unbalance current flowing during the charging of the transformer for a duration of 5 sec.
-Since there was a residual connection of SEF (Io setting was 10% FLC) so unbalance current flow is neutral.
+When DR files were investigated, there was a huge unbalance current flowing during the charging of the transformer for 5 sec.
+Since there was a residual connection of SEF (Io setting was 10% FLC) so unbalanced current flow is neutral.
 Therefore recommendation was to increase the timing of SEF to 6 sec.
 Is this recommendation correct?

 – SEF connected in the residual connection?
 Also, ask them to block inrush current.
 You can block SEF for the first 5 sec from transformer charging then you can unblock to avoid nuisance tripping due to unbalance inrush current, making 6 sec is not correct as you are permanently increasing the operating time of SEF By SEF u mean to stand by earth fault or sensitive earth fault?

 – Stand by earth fault.
 Stand by earth fault by definition and philosophy should be connected to neutral CT.
 What is the difference between normal earth fault and SEF if u connect it to a residual connection of phase CT?

 I am never in favor of giving 10% pickup to a residual connected earth fault relay.
 Had it been a SEF connected to neutral CT 6s delay is ok.
 SEF is the last level of tripping for an uncleared earth fault and hence this time delay is ok.
 If NGR is present, you need to check the NGR current withstand time and make sure that the delay is less than this.
 Generally NGR fault current withstand time is 10s, But, by the name itself don’t u think that must be kept sensitive to residual connection pickup setting?

 – To detect fault close to the neutral point..that too for impedance grounded system Stand by earth fault is not sensitive earth fault.